hawaii-desktop/greenisland/README.md

   successful, the values are calculated based on a default DPI of 100.
   These variables can be used to override such default values.

+* **GREENISLAND_QPA_CONFIG:** Path to the QPA plugin configuration, used only by the kms EGL device integration.
+By default the path is "~/.config/greenisland/platform.json".

 * **GREENISLAND_QPA_SWAPINTERVAL:** By default a swap interval of 1 will be requested.
 This enables synchronizing to the display vertical refresh.
 Passing 0 will disable blocking on swap, resulting in running